catberry/catberry/docs/modules/placeholders.md

 `<head>` element also can be a placeholder.
 You can change `<title>`, `<meta>`, add new `<script>` or `<link>` elements dynamically.
-At server `<head>` placeholder is rendered as usually, but in browser `<head>` rendering is not simple.
-When your module change content of `<head>` placeholder, rendering engine merges all changes with current `<head>` and do not load styles and scripts more times.
+At server `<head>` placeholder is rendered as usually, but in browser `<head>` rendering is not simple for Catberry but is simple for you.
+When your module changes content of `<head>` placeholder, rendering engine merges all changes with current `<head>` and do not load styles and scripts one more time.

 So, what is happened during this merge: